Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-bacteria-barricade/chapter-3.md

 The hole appeared _precisely_ when Ardex made his next flame.

 Bella couldn't believe it.
 As her tail disintegrated and her vision started to swim, she had to chuckle at the thought.
-Ardex even destroyed things unknowningly, from a distance.
+Ardex even destroyed things unknowingly, from a distance, by accident.

 Her disbelief had to be dislodged by cold hard facts.
 The next flame created another hole, and so did the next.
 They matched perfectly.
 It was impossible to deny the connection.